cognitedata/cognite-sdk-dotnet/README.md

 ## F# Core Domain

-F# is a succinct and concise functional language that looks like Python but provides null safefy, correctness and completeness.
+[F#](https://fsharp.org/) is a mature succinct and concise functional language that looks like Python but provides null safefy, correctness and completeness.

+It allows us to [model our domain using types](https://fsharpforfunandprofit.com/ddd/).
+The code is also exception free and uses expressions at core.
+What this mean is that:

-If it compiles it's usually correct, and this reduces the need for unit-tests as incorrect state will be much harder to produce.
+> If it compiles it's usually correct

+This reduces the need for unit-tests as incorrect state will be much harder to produce.
-- Domain modelled using types.
-- Exception free.
-- Null safety.
-- Correctness and completeness.
-- Expressions at core.

 ## Assets API

 - getAsset